Powerlearnproject/se-assignment-day-2-git-and-github-kary-creator/README.md

   A tag is a marker for a specific commit, often used to denote release versions g.History
   Version control systems maintain a complete history of changes, allowing users to view, compare, and revert to previous states of the project.
-Why GitHub is a Popular Tool for Managing Versions of Code 1.Collaboration
+1.Collaboration
   GitHub facilitates collaboration among developers, allowing multiple people to work on the same project simultaneously.
 2.Remote Hosting